lagimik/PartnerCrucible/ISV.md

 ## Purpose

 Collection of resources for ISVs.

-To contribute to this section, see [Contributer's Guide](Contributing.md)
+To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).

 ## References